Analog Secure Distributed Matrix Multiplication over Complex Numbers: Scheme Constructions

-and recording the mean error as a function of the specified security level.
+We analyze the additional error introduced by the SDMM process by running the algorithm 1000 times and recording the mean error as a function of the specified security level.
 For each round new $36 \times 36$ input matrices are chosen, such that each element is independently chosen from the standard Gaussian distribution.
 The variance is chosen to be as low as possible using Theorem \ref{thm:security_variance_bound}.
 The resulting graphs are plotted in Figures \ref{fig:collusion} and \ref{fig:straggling}.
 The error is measured as the Frobenius norm of the difference of the product as computed by the SDMM scheme compared to the product as compared to the computation done without SDMM.
 The experiments were performed using IEEE double precision floating point numbers.
-The leaked information is measured as the relative information loss compared to the entropy of the input matrices $\mathbf{A}$ and $\mathbf{B}$.\footnote{The source code for the generation of the plots can be found on \url{https://github.com/okkomakkonen/sdmm-over-complex}.}
+The leaked information is measured as the relative information loss compared to the entropy of the input matrices $\mathbf{A}$ and $\mathbf{B}$.\footnote{The source code for the generation of the plots can be found on \\ \url{https://github.com/okkomakkonen/sdmm-over-complex}.}

 From each of the figures it is clear that there is an inverse relationship between the security and the numerical accuracy.
 This is explained by the fact that for large enough values of variance, the input data, which is small in comparison, is irrelevant, which means that the standard deviation $\sigma$ scales the magnitude of the encoded matrices.
 As the numerical error of matrix multiplication is directly proportional to the product of the magnitudes of the inputs, the error is directly proportional to the variance $\sigma^2$.
 This doesn't apply for low values of the variance, where the actual input data also has an affect, which can also be confirmed numerically.